 For the more sophisticated modern couple try a mix of antipasti, charcuterie, crostini bar, sushi platters, shots of bisque, or whatever else you can come up with!
 For a more carefree, fun-loving couple opt for a carnival theme.
-Include food like cones filled with fries and chicken fingers, chicken and waffles, popcorn, cotton candy.
-And for dessert try donuts and snow cones!
+Include food cones filled with fries and chicken fingers, chicken and waffles, and popcorn.
+And for dessert, try donuts and snow cones!

-Still need more different?
+Still need something even more different?
 Why not turn the wedding into a pizza night?
-That’s right I said it.
-Who doesn’t love pizza?
-Order from some fancy Italian restaurant with a wood burning stove and hand tossed crust.
+Order from some fancy Italian restaurant with a wood burning stove and hand-tossed crust.
 Or, simply get the couple’s favorite fast food joint to cater to their special day.
 How epic would it be to have a wedding catered by McDonald’s?
 This is definitely not for everyone, but it will sure give the guests something to talk about!

 Traditional registries can be great if the bride and groom have a big house waiting for them after they tie the knot.
-But for many couples, once all the wedding hype is over, they’ll return to their small one bedroom condo.
+But for many couples, once all the wedding hype is over they’ll return to their small one-bedroom condo.
 Traditional registry items like dishes, kitchen appliances, and embroidered hand towels are great.
-Unfortunately, they can also be cumbersome for the couple who has nowhere to put them and really no use for them.
+Unfortunately, they can also be cumbersome for the couple who has nowhere to put them or no use for them.

 Many couples decide not to have a registry at all and instead hope for cards filled with money that can help pay for the extravagant night.
 But, today there are many more creative ideas out there.
 The modern couple might like the idea of asking guests to make a donation to a charity in their name.
 The couple can choose a charity that has a particularly important meaning for them.

-If the couple doesn’t want a registry, but still wants a gift, there are options out there for that too.
+If the couple doesn’t want a registry, but would still like gifts, there are options out there for that too.
 Request that, instead of bringing gifts or money, guests contribute to their GoFundMe account and help raise money for their honeymoon or down payment on their first home.
-The modern couple into wine can also request special reserve bottles that they couldn’t otherwise afford.
+If the couple is into wine, they can request special reserve bottles that they couldn’t otherwise afford.
 Encourage the couple to put items on the registry that they’ll actually use and enjoy!